List of iCarly characters: Students

 Jake Krandl (Austin Butler) is Carly's first love interest in "iLike Jake".
-Almost every other girl in Carly's school has a crush on Jake.
+Almost every other girl in Carly's school has a crush on Jake, though he has a girlfriend.
+When Carly invites Jake to sing on their web show, they learn that Jake has a horrible singing voice.
+He is also known to have a grandmother with one foot.

 Magic Malika (Skyler Day) only appeared in "iSpeed Date" as a date for Freddie to the Girls' Choice dance.
-She had a very odd personality and is a skilled magician.
+He didn't want to take her to the dance, but he didn't have any other choices.
+She has a very odd personality and is a skilled magician.
+Magic Malika annoys Freddie with her magic tricks.

 Pete (Graham Patrick Martin) is Sam's love interest in "iMake Sam Girlier".
+He is a nice, easygoing guy that appreciates and is understanding of Sam's personality traits.

-Shane (James Maslow) was Carly and Sam's crush in "iSaw Him First", who Carly and Sam found very attractive, but he falls down an elevator shaft.
+Shane (James Maslow) was a tech friend of Freddie as well as Carly and Sam's crush in "iSaw Him First".
+Carly and Sam both found him attractive and made a bet to determine which of them would date him.
+He is injured after falling down an elevator shaft, causing Carly and Sam to vow never to fight over a boy again.

 Shannon Mitchell (Annamarie Kenoyer) was Gibby's crush in "iWin a Date".
 In turn, she had a major crush on Freddie, but Freddie wanted nothing to do with her.

 Shawn (Matthew Moy) is a friend of Carly, Sam, and Freddie who is also part of the Mathletes club with Freddie in "iMeet Fred".

 Simon Kendall (Simon Bernal) was a boy who could squirt milk out of his eye.
 He appeared in "iPilot" and "iCarly Awards".

-Rueben (Gary Pease) was Gibby's best friend who had a crush on Sam since he first saw her.
+Reuben (Gary Pease) was Gibby's best friend who had a crush on Sam since he first saw her.
+He almost always speaks using unusual metaphors that are difficult for other characters to understand.